Hindu extremists target Muslim sites in India, even Taj Mahal

 Such claims were born of a “very sparse” knowledge of the past, historian Rana Safvi told AFP.

-Instead, a “sense of victimhood” was being fuelled by social media misinformation, she said, “making them believe it’s the gospel truth”.
+Instead, a “sense of victimhood” was being fuelled by social media misinformation, she said, “making them believe it’s the gospel truth”.—AFP

 Comments